-Your Airstream comes with LED HDTVs and a stereo with built-in Bluetooth, surround sound, and a subwoofer.
-Please refer to the documentation in your owner's packet for instructions on their use.
+Your trailer is equipped with LED HDTV's.
+Please refer to the documentation included in your owner's packet for instructions on their use.

 Your Airstream is also equipped with an HDMI port to connect HDMI-enabled devices such as a Blu-ray player.
 If your Airstream has Wi-Fi, you can connect a streaming device to the HDMI wall plate and power it with the nearby USB port.